 This was originally Fallon's Hotel, founded in 1798 and described by Slater's Directory (1846) as 'a family, commercial and posting establishment1 of great and long-standing respectability'.
 In September 1815, Finn's Leinster Journal reported the death of Matilda Fallon, 'wife of inn-keeper Patrick Fallon', who was 'sincerely and deservedly lamented by a numerous family and acquaintance'.

-In June 1835, an announcement in the Leinster Independent stated that Mr John McEvoy and his wife (sister-in-law of Patrick Fallon) had taken over the management of the hotel.
-This was done under the patronage of Viscount de Vesci, Lord Lieutenant of the Queen's County, so it's hardly surprising that the establishment was now called the De Vesci Arms Hotel.
-After extensive alterations in 1847, the hotel became The Maryborough Hotel, managed by John McEvoy and his wife.
+In June 1835, Mr John McEvoy and his wife (sister-in-law of Patrick Fallon) took over the business and, after extensive alterations in 1847, changed its name to The Maryborough Hotel.
 [This is probably the same John McEvoy who, in the 1850's, was chairman of the Town commission, and ran the 'refreshment rooms' at the railway station].
 He also operated the mail coaches from Maryborough to Waterford.
 After his contract expired in 1858, an ad in The Freeman's Journal offered for sale 'two light coaches and twenty-two prime mail coach horses'.
 Four years later, an Insolvency Notice appeared in the same paper, and the hotel furniture - mahogany tables, four-poster beds, carpets, rugs, commodes and wash-stands - plus one cow, ten cocks of hay and some farm implements, were advertised for public auction.

 After Mr McEvoy's death in January 1870, auctioneer John Gaze bought the hotel and the Leinster Express reported that 'no expense will be spared in making it a house in which the nobility, clergy, gentry and commercial gentlemen visiting Maryborough will find accomodation such as cannot be excelled in any provincial town in the country'.
 Like his predecessor, John Gaze was also a member of the Town Commission.
 [His surname will still be familiar to townspeople who remember Gaze and Jessop's hardware shop in Church Street].
 In 1887, the lease came up for sale again (... ten bedrooms, five sitting-rooms, kitchen, scullery, wc etc.... to a businessman it presents a rare opportunity of making a fortune in this rapidly rising and prosperous town...2) and was bought by ex-RIC man, Patrick Kelly (b.
 1853) who renamed it The Hibernian Hotel3.
 As well as being a staunch Parnellite and prominent in the Land League, he was also - yes, you've guessed it - on the Town Commission.